 The key to Vikki’s nap training success?
 A personalized sleep consultation from The Baby Seep Site®.
 It wasn’t until she received her Personalized Sleep Plan™, and worked closely with Jen, her consultant, that Vikki finally saw meaningful results.
 And you can see results like that, too.
 Our team of consultants is standing by, ready to create a unique Personalized Sleep Plan™ just for you, that’s tailored to meet your baby’s needs, and that will suit your child’s personality.

 Here’s how to get started: first, check out our sleep consulting packages and see which one looks like a good fit for you.

-Then, create your Helpdesk account, connect with your consultant, and that’s it!
+Then, connect with your consultant, and that’s it!
 You’ll have the expert help and caring support you need to finally get your baby or toddler napping peacefully and consistently.

-Naps are tough – but we’re here to help!
-Have questions about nap training?
-Ask then, and we’ll answer!
-Any nap coaching tips to offer?
+Naps are tough – Do you have any nap coaching tips to offer?
 We LOVE hearing from you – share your wisdom with us!